Success and Controversy

 7. Hunting inside the park is not an option.
 Hunting is prohibited in Yellowstone National Park.
 As a result, the park contains one of the most intact and easily viewable collections of wild animals in North America, drawing visitors from around the world.
 Now, several groups want to open the park to bison hunting so that they can hunt in the fall and increase the number of animals that are harvested each year.
 The park strongly opposes this idea.
 Allowing any hunting in Yellowstone will affect the behavior of many different animals and drastically change the experience visitors have in the park.
 This is not the future we want for Yellowstone and we don't believe that it's the future the public wants for Yellowstone.

 8. It's time to craft a new plan and find different ways for the public to get involved.
 The park and the state of Montana are working together to update the current bison management plan (IBMP).
 While the existing plan has been effective at preventing brucellosis transmission and maintaining a viable herd, we believe that we've outgrown it—new data about general biology and disease prevalence are available, and public opinion is shifting toward more tolerance for bison in Montana.
 We need a new paradigm that accommodates larger herd sizes and allows bison to move more freely on suitable public lands in the Greater Yellowstone Ecosystem.
 We look forward to engaging the public in this process and exploring new ways for people to make their voices heard.
+You can find more information about the public EIS scoping process and comment online at the NPS PEPC website at http://parkplanning.nps.gov/YELLBisonPlan.
+The 90-day public scoping period closes June 15, 2015.

-We encourage you to learn more about bison conservation on this website.
+We encourage you to learn more about bison conservation on our website.
 A good place to start is by reading our frequently asked questions or watching our video Conserving Wild Bison: Finding Space for an American Icon.